kofta999/blog-api-nest/README.md

 1. **User Authentication**: Users should be able to register and log in.
 Implemented, only refresh tokens and logout remains

 2. **Post Creation**: Authenticated users should be able to create a new blog post.
 Each post would have a title, body, author (the authenticated user), and timestamps for creation and updates.
+Done, only timestamps remains

 3. **Post Retrieval**: Users should be able to retrieve posts.
 You might want to provide several endpoints for this, such as getting a single post by ID, getting all posts by a specific user, or getting all posts in the system.